diegaccio/gang-of-4-patterns/abstractFactory.md

 ### Try it yourself

-Here’s the working implementation of the Decorator Pattern in [Python](src/decorator.py)
+Here’s the working implementation of the Abstract Factory Pattern in [Python](src/abstract_factory.py)